 Regional Planning Commission staff has repeatedly provided technical assistance and support in the development and preparation of federal grant applications for Allen County law enforcement agencies.
 Commission staff has prepared several grants including Drug Awareness and Resistance Education (D.A.R.E.) grants and the State of Ohio's Office of Criminal Justice Services (OCJS) grants for various Allen County Agencies.
 Commission staff has also provided spatial and demographic analyses of traffic and traffic-related accidents, as well as crime-related data for various law enforcement agencies within Allen County and representatives of local academic institutions.
 In 2013 and 2014 staff prepared maps of criminal and drug interdiction activities for the Allen County Sheriff's Office.
 In 2015 the RPC mapped fire hydrant in Bath Township.
 In 2016, the RPC worked with the Allen County Sheriff's Office and geo-coded, mapped, and analyzed UCR Part 1 Crime data across Allen County.
 The RPC also worked with American Township and City of Delphos fire departments in mapping exercises to standardize responses for areas of jurisdictions and improve response times.
-In 2017, 2018, and 2019 staff identified "hot spots" of crime across the community with local law enforcement and undertook various demographic and employment analyses for area fire districts.
+Over the 2017-2021 period staff identified crime "hot spots" across the community with local law enforcement and undertook various demographic and employment analyses of area fire districts.